NeuralNetworkVerification/Marabou/ArtifactReadme.txt

 be quite difficult for a reviewer to reproduce the reported results precisely.

-Given these difficulties, we provide the follow two items:
+Given these difficulties, we provide the follow three items:

    - Complete logs, from our cluster runs, for each of the reported experiments.
 These can be found under the complete_logs folder,